DominikaCzarnomska/DominikaCzarnomska/README.md

 # Hello there! 👋

-My name is [Your Name], and I'm on a journey to learn Python and transition into the world of programming.
+My name is Dominika, and I'm on a journey to learn Python and transition into the world of programming.
 I'm a highly determined and ambitious individual, and I'm always up for a challenge.
 For me, programming represents an exciting opportunity to grow and expand my skills. 🚀

 ## 🌟 About Me